kenstler/aws-ml-iot-lab/Challenge_1_ML_Cloud/README.md

 Rename xxxxxxx-certificate.pem.crt to MLandIoT_core.pem.crt
 Rename xxxxxxx-private.pem.key to MLandIoT_core.pem.key

+Download all certificates by clicking the download button on the page.

 It is recommended that you create a working directory to keep all of your files in one place.

-Next, let’s download the Greengrass software for our device:
+Next, download the Greengrass software for our device:
 Select the x86_64 software package and click the download button.

-Download all certificates

 Download Greengrass Core software software (Download Greengrass version 1.5.0, choose x86_64)